Spotlight on private equity record as it hits the stage

 The real measure of success for private equity and its investors is the cash that flows into their accounts when companies are sold.
 That drives returns and fills executive bonus pots.

 That tap is dripping, not flowing, but large businesses are attracting global attention.
-CVC's brewing business in Central and Eastern Europe, which has Czech beer Staropramen at its heart, has drawn the world's largest brewers including AB InBev (ABI.BR) and Japanese groups like Asahi (2502.T) and Suntory SUNTH.UL.
+CVC's brewing business in Central and Eastern Europe, which has Czech beer Staropramen at its heart, has drawn the world's largest brewers including AB InBev and Japanese groups like Asahi and Suntory .

 DEALS RETURNING